home-assistant/home-assistant.io/source/_components/sensor.islamic_prayer_times.markdown

 The Islamic Prayer Times (`islamic_prayer_times`) sensor platform displays the various prayer times for Muslims as sensors.

-This component uses calculates prayer times using the following calculation methods
+This component calculates prayer times using the following calculation methods:

 - University of Islamic Sciences in Karachi
 - Islamic Society of North America